hyperledger-solang/solang/docs/language.rst

   When using integers, whenever possible use the ``int64``, ``int32`` or ``uint64``, ``uint32`` types.

-  The Solidity language has its origins in the Ethereum Virtual Machine (EVM), which has support for 256 bit registers.
-Most common CPUs like x86_64 do not implement arithmetic for such large types, and the EVM virtual machine itself has to do bigint calculations, which are costly.
-This means that EVM instructions with gas cost of 1 can be very expensive in real CPU cost.
+  The Solidity language has its origins for the Ethereum Virtual Machine (EVM), which has support for 256 bit registers.
+Most common CPUs like x86_64 do not implement arithmetic for such large types, and any EVM virtual machine implementation has to do bigint calculations, which are expensive.

   WebAssembly does not support this.
-This means that Solang has to emulate larger types with multiple WebAssembly instructions, resulting in larger contract code and higher gas cost.
+This means that Solang has to emulate larger types with many WebAssembly instructions, resulting in larger contract code and higher gas cost.
-  As a result, gas cost approximates real CPU cost much better.

 Expressions
 -----------

-Solidity resembles the C family of languages, however it has its quirks.
+Solidity resembles the C family of languages.
 Expressions can have the following operators.

 Arithmetic operators
 ____________________